 WorldRemit sends money to 110+ countries for bank-to-bank deposits, cash pick-ups or mobile top-ups.

 - Choose how you want to send your money - via bank transfer, cash pickup or mobile money

-The table below displays some of the options available for sending funds to Brazil.
-You can use the table headings to help sort products by fees, features and more.
+The table below outlines some of the available options for transferring funds to Brazil.
+Feel free to use the table headings to sort products by fees, features and more.

 Banks vs money transfer companies